 At the Folsom Correctional facility in California, the annual game between big leaguers and the prison inmates is halted as the guards search for two convicts who have tried to escaped.
 The escapees are caught, but the game does not resume, with the visiting team ahead 24-5 at the end of seven innings.

-The owners announce 'Early Bird' spring training, which is scheduled to begin next week, will be canceled until negotiations with the Players' Association are completed.
+The owners announce 'Early Bird' spring training, which had been scheduled to begin next week, will be canceled until negotiations with the Players' Association are completed.
 The lockout, caused by a disagreement over salary arbitration, will last 23 days and will not affect the start of the regular season.

-The longest-playing infield foursome is broken up as the Dodgers trade Davey Lopes to the A's for minor leaguer Lance Hudson, a middle infielder who will never appear in a major league game.
+The longest-playing infield foursome is broken up when the Dodgers trade Davey Lopes one-on-one for A's minor leaguer Lance Hudson, a middle infielder who will never appear in a major league game.
 The 36 year-old former LA second baseman had played with Steve Garvey, Ron Cey and Bill Russell since 1974.

 After rejecting an earlier proposal by an 8-5 margin just a few hours ago, the District of Columbia Council reverses itself and approves a revised lease for a new Washington, D.C. ballpark.
 At the urging of Mayor Anthony A. Williams, the council reconvenes and votes 9-4 to approve the deal after attaching legislation capping the district's total cost at a bit less than $611 million.